Baghaichari Union

 Baghaichari Union (বাঘাইছড়ি ইউনিয়ন) is a union parishad under Baghaichari Upazila of Rangamati District in eastern Bangladesh.

 Geography

 Baghaichari Union has a total area of 11044 acres.
 It is bounded on the south and west by the Kachalong River (across which lie Kadarmara and Rupokari unions).
 It borders Marisha Union to the north, Sajek Union to the northeast, and Sharoyatali Union to the east.
 The union parishad office is 3 km south-east of Bagaichhari Municipality, the headquarters of Bagaichhari Upazila.

 Demographics

 According to the 2022 Bangladesh census, Baghaichari Union had a population of 9,826.
 Among them, 8176 are Buddhist, 1621 are Muslim, 23 are Hindu, 3 are Christian and 3 are unclassified.

+Ethnicity

+This Union is home to a variety of different ethnic groups.
+Among them, 1,670 are Bengali, 8,139 are Chakma and 17 are of others ethnic groups.

 Education

 There is one secondary school in the union, Ugal Chhari High School.